solana-foundation/developer-content/content/guides/depin/getting-started.md

 ### Cost analysis

-Let's estimate the cost of distributing rewards using both the Merkle tree approach and the ZK compression.
+Let's estimate the cost of distributing rewards using both the Merkle tree approach and the ZK compression option.
 We'll consider transaction fees, rent costs, and storage costs.

 In both approaches, updating the rewards per claim period requires a single transaction by the application, so the cost difference is minimal, as it doesn’t